Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Introduction

-Table \ref{tab:one} positioned our model within the growing literature on auto-bidding.
-Our work differs from existing results in the modeling of valuations and advertisers' utilities.
-Traditionally the valuation of each bidder is modeled as being drawn from a stochastic process independently from each other \cite{balseiro2019learning, balseiro2021budget, balseiro2021landscape, golrezaei2021auction}.
-We adopt a deterministic framework first studied by \citet{conitzer2021multiplicative, conitzer2021pacing} where valuations are given as the input of the auto-bidding game.
-This model is able to capture the correlation prevalent in advertising, and can be viewed as a discrete approximation to the stochastic aspects of the real-world \cite{conitzer2021pacing}.
-For utilities, previous research mainly focused on budget-constrained utility-maximizers \cite{balseiro2019learning, gao2020first, balseiro2021budget, conitzer2021pacing, conitzer2021multiplicative, chen2021complexity}.
-Our work complements the line of recent work on ROI-constraints \cite{deng2021towards, balseiro2021robust, golrezaei2021auction}. \citet{babaioff2021non} also considers ROI, but they model bidding behaviors with respect to marginal ROI rather than average ROI across auctions.
+Table \ref{tab:one} positions our market model within the growing literature on auto-bidding.
+Existing works differ in the modeling of advertisers' valuations and utilities.
+Traditionally the valuation of each bidder is modeled as being drawn from a stochastic process independently of each other.
+We adopt a framework first studied by Conitzer et al. \shortcite{conitzer2021multiplicative,conitzer2021pacing}, where the valuation is given as the (fixed) input and can be viewed as a discretized density function or a realized sample of an arbitrary joint distribution.
+In particular, the correlation prevalent in advertising can thus be captured.
+For utilities, previous research mainly focuses on budget-constraints, and our paper complements the recent line of work on ROI-constraints.
+Babaioff et al. \shortcite{babaioff2021non} also consider ROI, but they model bidding behaviors with respect to the marginal ROI of each individual auction rather than the average ROI across.